zedzedzed/atomic/README.md

-Python script to construct a working installation of WordPress, together with plugins and themes.
+Python script to construct a working installation of WordPress, together with plugins and themes regardless of using Git or Subversion.
 Atomic acts similar to SVN:Externals and Composer.

+Although it was designed to config manage the installation of WordPress, plugins and themes across different environments, Atomic can be used for non WordPress purposes where you have an installation directory that consists of many folders of repositories.

 Requires
 --